orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2019.1.md

 ![Choice of section template version in the Form Builder toolbox](images/section-templates-v2.png)

-### Improvements to the action syntax
+### Improvements to the Action Syntax

-The new [action syntax](/form-builder/actions-syntax.md) has a number of improvements:
+The new [Action Syntax](/form-builder/actions-syntax.md) has a number of improvements:

 - Iterating over data, including calling services multiple times ([doc](/form-builder/actions-syntax.md#iterating-over-data))
 - Conditions ([doc](/form-builder/actions-syntax.md#conditions))